fariziadam11/farizi.dev/pages/bookmarks.md

 ---
-title: Bookmarks - Syofyan Zuhad
+title: Bookmarks - Farizi Adam
 display: Bookmarks
 subtitle: Some of my favorite websites/tools with excellent design and UX that I highly recommend
 ---